 We know the world will eventually run out of IPv4 addresses, but while at least some service providers got the message and already deployed IPv6, it seems like most enterprise IT departments still practice the denial strategy.
-It’s worrisome to read articles from Jeff Doyle describing the ignorance of his enterprise clients or Terry Slattery wondering about the incentives of moving to IPv6, so I’ll try (yet again) to explain why you should start IPv6 planning NOW.
+It’s worrisome to read articles from Jeff Doyle describing the ignorance of his enterprise clients, so I’ll try (yet again) to explain why you should start IPv6 planning NOW.

 Fact#1 – most analysts agree the major growth in Internet services will be in mobile space.
 If you’re an iPhone/Android/iPad user, you’re already there.